jontyrudman/prod/README.md

 - [x] Develop more discreet access token storage
 - [x] Add a --nogit flag
 - [x] Find and replace occurrences of `insert_proj_name` in both file names and Makefiles
-- [ ] Run scripts in the root-level of a template directory after copying
+- [ ] Run setup.sh in root-level of project directory after copying
 - [ ] Add more languages
 - [ ] Support Windows